Become a Registered Pet Partners Therapy Animal Team

 You do not have to be capable of passing the Team Evaluation (next topic) before you enroll in the Handler Course.
 In fact, very often people take the Handler Course when their animals are still very young.
 This way they better understand what they have to work toward.

-This video provides a demonstration of a Pet Partners evaluation and will give you an idea of how an evaluation is conducted.
+This video provides a demonstration of a Pet Partners Team Evaluation and will give you an idea of how an evaluation is conducted.
 Total playtime is 16 minutes.

-After taking the Handler Course, you will find How to Prepare for Your Evaluation extremely helpful.
-It discusses steps you can take to prepare for your evaluation, and presents tips to help you avoid common mistakes.
+After taking the Handler Course, you will find How to Prepare for a Pet Partners Team Evaluation extremely helpful.
+It discusses what you need to do to prepare for a Pet Partners Team Evaluation, with tips on the specific exercises.

-You might think it a no-brainer to sign up to evaluate a few weeks after your Handler Course, but we would like to explain why we do not believe it is a good idea.
+You might think it a no-brainer to sign up to evaluate a few weeks after your Handler Course, but I would like to explain why I do not believe it is a good idea.

 We know from experience that students who sign up to evaluate before they have practiced all of the evaluation exercises often drop out before their evaluation date.
-This not only creates havoc with our planning, but is inconsiderate to those who were forced to find other evaluations because ours was full.
+This not only creates havoc with evaluation scheduling, but is inconsiderate to those who were forced to find other evaluations.
 These people have the best of intentions when they sign up, but life gets in the way of their plans to practice or their animal doesn't perform as anticipated.

-Therefore we discourage teams from signing up before they have practiced and feel they are prepared to evaluate.
-We recognize that this lengthens the process, but it's a one-time process that we believe to be well worth the time and effort.
+Therefore I discourage teams from signing up before they have practiced and feel they are prepared to evaluate.
+I recognize that this lengthens the process, but it's a one-time process that I believe to be well worth the time and effort.

 Also, often teams that fail their first evaluations never return to try again.

-You can sign up for an evaluation anytime you like with any evaluator you like.
-Our opinion is only meant to suggest a course of action we believe will help ensure your success.
+You can sign up for an evaluation anytime you like.
+My opinion is only meant to suggest a course of action I believe will help ensure your success.

 Animal Health Screening